hundreder/crayon-sdi/README.md

 System design interview project for Crayon Senior .Net developer role

 # Requirements
-Requirements are located in /requirements folder
+Requirements are located in:

-`Crayon System Design Interview Question 1.pdf`
+`/requirements/Crayon System Design Interview Question 1.pdf`

-`Crayon Technical Exercise Interview Question 1.pdf`
+`/requirements/Crayon Technical Exercise Interview Question 1.pdf`

 # Crayon system design interview Question 1 - Solution
-Solution of this task can be found in system-design-task folder.
+Solution of this task can be found in folder

+`/system-design-task`

-Folder has 3 files with same content but of different type.
-For most efficient view of the solution go to https://excalidraw.com/ ,click Open in the left side burger menu and choose `Crayon - system design task.excalidraw` file.
+Folder has 3 files with same content but of different type (png, svg and excalidraw).

+For most efficient view of the solution go to https://excalidraw.com/  ,click Open in the left side burger menu and browse to `Crayon - system design task.excalidraw` file.

 # Crayon Technical Exercise Interview Question 1 - Solution
 Code is located in /coding-exercise folder.

 ## Prerequisites
  - .net 9 sdk installed
- - IDE would help browsing the code / debugging
+ - IDE would help browsing the code / debugging and DB querying
  - Docker (Containter management tool like Rancher Desktop would help too)

     https://docs.rancherdesktop.io/getting-started/installation